RyanJarv/msh/README.md

 ## [WIP] Multivac Shell

 This is really a mix of several ideas I have that may or may not be related.
 Please don't actually use this project, it's really just for experimentation at the moment.

-Here's a list of unorganized (possibly incoherent) thoughts related to this project:
+List of unorganized (possibly incoherent) thoughts related to this project:
  * [State machine shell blog post](https://blog.ryanjarv.sh/2020/11/22/msh.html) (higher level, random thoughts)
    * Make sure to also read my [newer notes](./docs/README.local.md#event-machine) under the Event Machine on this.
  * [Remote Pipelining](./docs/README.local.md) (incomplete)
  * [Previous project](https://github.com/RyanJarv/coderun) (old and too complex, but somewhat similar subset of goals)

-I also went a bit crazy with the shebanging of stuff so there's an attempt to do the same thing as the docker/ecs examples below with tools under ./msh but I need to simplify I think, and mainly focus on lambda and docker-compose support.
+Went a bit crazy with the shebanging of stuff so there's an attempt to do the same thing as the docker/ecs examples below with tools under ./msh but I need to simplify I think, and mainly focus on lambda and docker-compose support.

 I may try to integrate with this in the above ideas together with this in a clean way but unsure how to do that at the moment.